-This chapter has covered quite a bit of ground and a large variety of topics.
+This chapter has covered a variety of topics.
 You learned that a source file's elements must appear in this order:

 - 1. Package declaration

 - 2. Import statements

-- 3. Class definitions
+- 3. Class, interface, and enum definitions

+Imports may be static.
 There should be, at most, one public class definition per source file; the filename must match the name of the public class.

 You also learned that an identifier must begin with a letter, a dollar sign, or an underscore; subsequent characters may be letters, dollar signs, underscores, or digits.
 Java has four signed integral primitive data types: byte, short, int, and long; all four types display the behavior of two's-complement representation.
-Java's two floating-point primitive data types are float and double, the char type is unsigned and represents a Unicode character, and the boolean type may only take on the values true and false.
+Java's two floating-point primitive data types are float and double; the char type is unsigned and represents a Unicode character; the boolean type may take on only the values true and false.

-In addition, you learned that arrays must be (in order):
+In addition, you learned that arrays must be (in order)

 - 1. Declared

-- 2. Constructed
+- Constructed

 - 3. Initialized